 General Partnership Agreement (California)This Partnership Agreement (General Partnership) (CA) is meant for a general partnership governed by California law and formed for a defined business purpose.
-Customizable and ready to use in under 10 minutes.

 This Partnership Agreement (General Partnership) (CA) is meant for a general partnership governed by California law and formed for a defined business purpose.